 Table 2 shows the estimated energy savings over the first twelve months of implementation of the proposed code change.
-See Section 0 for more details.
+See Section 6 for more details.

-First-Year Electricity Savings (GWh/yr) First-Year Peak Electrical Demand Reduction (MW) First-Year Water Savings (million gallons/yr) First-Year Natural Gas Savings (million therms/yr) 6.6 8.9 n/a 1.8
+Measure First-Year Electricity Savings (GWh/yr) First-Year Peak Electrical Demand Reduction (MW) First-Year Water Savings (million gallons/yr) First-Year Natural Gas Savings (million therms/yr)

+New Construction 8.7 12.5 N/A 2.7

+Additions 0.5 0.7 N/A 0.1

+Alterations N/A N/A N/A N/A
-Table 2: Estimated Statewide First-Year1 Energy and Water Savings

-1. First year savings from all buildings completed statewide in 2020.
+Table 2: Estimated Statewide First-Year^a Energy and Water Savings a.
+First-year savings from all buildings completed statewide in 2020.